Loyalty in fuel retail: What makes a fuel rewards program successful?

 We also engage in constant analysis of the competition and respond with reactive promotions because we need to at least match the value customers are getting elsewhere.

-Could you give us a few examples of fuel loyalty programs that are doing it right?
+Examples of fuel loyalty programs that are doing it right

 BP (BP premierplus, BPme Rewards, BP/ARAL Payback)